xbacon29x/robotframework/README.md

 My first repository on GitHub.

-This repository will be use for my practice in Automation testing for Frontend and Backend.
+This repository will be used for my practice in Automation testing for Frontend and Backend.